corbettwood/handbook/Hiring Documents/Guide to Your Equity.md

 # Guide to Your Equity

-There are currently **11,337,060** shares of Popular Pays common stock outstanding.
+There are currently **11,652,322** shares of Popular Pays stock outstanding.

 **This guide is meant to help you understand the piece of Popular Pays that you’re going to own!** Its goal is to be more straightforward than the full Stock Option Agreement, which both go into the full legal details.
 You should consult an employment attorney if you have any questions about navigating your stock options and before you make important decisions.